 There is no doubt that Frederick is a town of the arts, both historically and present day.
-Here you can find your new home for your quirky passions especially music.
+Here you can find your new home for your quirky passions including music.
 But where do the rappers go?
-Currently, there is no home for them to belong leaving a limited platform and the same old playing circuit with the same stages and crowds.
+Currently, there is no home for them to belong leaving a limited platform.

 Is Frederick scared of (t)rap?